 Agent Provocateur is located at 14 Tuchlauben, the first outlet of the cult London underwear label in central Europe.
 Kiehl's started out 150 years ago in a small apothecary and is now a chic cosmetics brand; its flagship store is on Tuchlauben in Vienna.
 For upmarket threads by leading designers, visit Firis on Bauernmarkt.

 On Freisingergasse, Schokoladekönig makes handmade chocolate treats, while Boehle stocks superior wines and traditional specialities (deli snacks) in Wollzeile.
 For spices and cookery books, visit Babette's on Schleifmühlgasse.
 Karlsplatz holds the Naschmarkt food market during the week and a flea market on Saturdays.
 Go to City Hall Square in December for the Christmas market.

-The Kaufhaus Schiepek department store at Teinfaltstraße is definitely worth visiting for its variety of outlets, and for the more eccentric, Carnaby sells vintage fashion and accessories on Neubaugasse, while magicians' accessories and gimmicks can be found at Zauberklingl on Führichgasse.
+The Kaufhaus Schiepek department store at Teinfaltstraße is definitely worth visiting for its variety of outlets.
+For the more eccentric, Carnaby sells vintage fashion and accessories on Neubaugasse, while magicians' accessories and gimmicks can be found at Zauberklingl on Führichgasse.

-Austria's VAT, as much as 34 percent on some luxury goods, is refundable with a valid receipt; tourists can also take advantage of tax-free shopping where advertised.
+Austria's VAT, as much as 34% on some luxury goods, is refundable with a valid receipt.
+Tourists can also take advantage of tax-free shopping where advertised.
 With something for everyone in store, Vienna is the place to break in those shopping shoes.

 Become our Vienna Travel Expert

 We are looking for contributors for our Vienna travel guide.
 If you are a local, a regular traveller to Vienna or a travel professional with time to contribute and answer occasional forum questions, please contact us.